Isabella Shinikova: 2019–22: Progress at Grand Slam tournaments

 She reached second round at the 2019 Wimbledon Championships, the third round of qualifying at the 2019 US Open, her best showing at a major thus far, and the second round of qualifying at the 2020 Australian Open.

 2023: United Cup debut

-On 23 November 2022, she was confirmed as a participant at the 2023 United Cup as part of the Bulgarian team.
+On 23 November 2022, she was confirmed as a participant on the 2023 United Cup as part of the Bulgarian team.
 She won her doubles match, partnering Alexander Lazarov, and the tie against Belgium represented by former doubles No. 1, Elise Mertens, and her partner David Goffin.